IAEA-NSDDNetwork/AME-NUBASE-viewer/README.md

 ## Change history

 #### 2023-10
-Added a feature for calculating proton and neutron pairing energies, e.g.,type 251MD:DP for delta(p) of 251Md calculating using mass-excess by default.
-Type 251MD:DP-SP and 251MD:DP-BE for calculations using S(p) and binding energy, respectively.
+Added a feature for calculating proton and neutron pairing-gap energies, e.g.,type 251MD:DP3:DP4 for Dp(3) and Dp(4) of 251Md calculated using mass-excess by default.
+Type 251MD:DP3-SP and 251MD:DP3-BE for calculations using S(p) and binding energy, respectively.

 #### 2023-05
 Added a new feature for calculating mass difference using an input mass-excess value, e.g.,